-As cannabis laws evolve worldwide, Costa Rica has been taking steps toward legalization.
-While the recreational use of cannabis is still illegal, Costa Rican law allows for the cultivation of cannabis for personal and medicinal use.
+As cannabis in Costa Rica laws evolves worldwide, CR has been taking steps toward legalization.
+While the recreational use of cannabis is still illegal, Costa Rican law may soon allow for the cultivation of cannabis for medicinal/therapeutic use.
 This article will provide a comprehensive legal perspective on growing your cannabis plants in Costa Rica.

 The Legal Framework